rtansf/cubify/README.md

         }
     ]

-You can retrieve the cube cells of the aggregated cubes by referring to the aggregation names like so:
+You can retrieve the cube rows of the aggregated cubes by referring to the aggregation names like so:

-    agg1CubeCells = cubify.getAggregatedCubeCells('purchasesCubeSet', 'agg1')
+    agg1CubeRows = cubify.getAggregatedCubeRows('purchasesCubeSet', 'agg1')
-    agg2CubeCells = cubify.getAggregatedCubeCells('purchasesCubeSet', 'agg2')
+    agg2CubeRows = cubify.getAggregatedCubeRows('purchasesCubeSet', 'agg2')

 All is well with our cube set thus far.
 But now let's say we are in a new month and we have more purchases data to add to our cube set.
 Let's assume the new purchases data is in a file called "morePurchases.csv".
-To add the cells to our source cube in our cube set, simply call:
+To add the rows to our source cube in our cube set, simply call:

-    cubify.addCellsToSourceCube('purchasesCubeSet', 'morePurchases.csv')
+    cubify.addRowsToSourceCube('purchasesCubeSet', 'morePurchases.csv')

-This method adds the new cells to our source cube, as well as updates the binned cube and aggregated cubes.
+This method adds the new rows to our source cube, as well as updates the binned cube and aggregated cubes.
 Thus our binned and aggregated cubes are kept in synch with the data in our source cube.
-You can verify that this is so by examining the cells of the binned cube and aggregated cubes.
+You can verify that this is so by examining the rows of the binned cube and aggregated cubes.